withassociates/notebook.withassociates.com/_posts/2015-08-12-lunch-with-phoenix.md

 **Jamie**:

 > On a function definition, yeah, a few times.
-But that’s actually
+But that’s more
-> more consistent than Ruby because you always need `do`.
+> consistent than Ruby because you always need `do`.

 **Calum**: